dominikbraun/buneary/README.md

 </h1>

-`buneary`, pronounced _bun-ear-y_, is an easy-to-use RabbitMQ command line client for managing exchanges, managing queues and publishing messages to exchanges.
+`buneary`, pronounced _bun-ear-y_, is an easy-to-use RabbitMQ command line client for managing exchanges, managing queues, publishing messages to exchanges and reading messages from queues.

 <p>
 <br>